When it comes to Brexit, democracy simply doesn’t work

 So where does that leave democracy?
 There is no way that any sort of majority will be happy with any given result.
 Unless a ‘good’ deal can be done before October 31st (highly unlikely) most of the country will be left unaccounted for and dealing with a Brexit they did not vote for.

 What’s the solution?
 Well asking the public again via a general election will not work either.
 Because there will be no majority, and that’s probably why Labour aren’t up for it.
 The Leave vote is split between the Conservative party and the Brexit party and remain vote split between Labour, the Lib Dems and other parties like the Greens and the SNP.
 So how will the democratic process actually work when it comes to Brexit?
-The answer is it wont, and it hasn’t been for the last three years since the question was asked.
+The answer is it will not, and it hasn’t been for the last three years since the question was asked.
 Our government does not support proportional representation where the number of votes indicates how many seats you get, instead we could get a coalition again.
 Again not quite the democracy that we hear so much about.

 Sadly we are a split nation, and the supporters of a no-deal Brexit are well on their way in spitting us further with the possible breaking away of Scotland and right now the Ireland issue is so grim that I don’t even want to go there.
 At least parliament has agreed to Hilary Benn’s Bill in the hope to avoid a no-deal Brexit for now, but that does mean the Brexit shit-show will drag on a lot longer than October 31st.